r-hub/rhub/README.md

 ### Run a package check

-`check()` runs an `R CMD check` on the package in the specified directory, or specified source R package tarball.
+`check()` runs an `R CMD check` on the package in the specified directory, or specified source R package tarball created by `R CMD build`.
 It defaults to the working directory.

 ```r